jimdavis1/Subtree-Analysis/README.md

 We will download and install the PATRIC command line interface Version 1.025 (or earlier) from the PATRIC GitHub repo:  https://github.com/PATRIC3/PATRIC-distribution/releases.
 If you download the latest version, the tree analysis will still work, but it is missing a module for my favorite tree renderer, ```svr_tree_to_html```, which was written by Fangfang Xia and Gary Olsen.
 I am expecting this to get fixed in the 1.03 or later release.

+This readme will show how to download and install the PATRIC app on a mac.
+If you are working from a linux or windows machine, you can download an appropriate distribution from the PATRIC GitHub.
+The installation will differ slightly, but the organization of the repo will be the same.

-If you are on a mac, simply drag the icon into your applications folder:
+If you are on a mac, download the DMG, and simply drag the icon into your applications folder:
 ![PATRIC](https://github.com/jimdavis1/Subtree-Analysis/blob/0b00e64ae8ae3abd9766c47a26697f1258682ffe/patric.png)

 It takes 1.38 GB of space.
-On a mac, you may need to control-click to open the application, and then allow access to the terminal.
-If you are working from a linux or windows machine, you can download an appropriate distribution from the PATRIC GitHub.
-Installation will differ, but the organization of the repo will be the same.

 In the mac installation, the library is located in:
 ```Applications/PATRIC.app/deployment/lib/```